DevNetSandbox/sbx_multi_ios/README.md

 ### Step 1.
 Connect to devbox

 After your reservation is complete you will receive and email with credential to connect to the sandbox via VPN.
-Once connected.  you can ssh to the devbox using the following credentials. `developer/C1sco12345`
+Once connected you can ssh to the devbox using the following credentials: `developer/C1sco12345`

     ssh developer@10.10.20.20